Cal-CS-61A-Staff/cs61a-apps/ag-master/README.md

 2. Run `sicp venv` to create a virtual environment (`python3 -m venv env`) and install requirements (`env/bin/pip install -r requirements.txt`).
 3. Run `env/bin/python main.py` to start the Autograder server.
-You may need to be logged into a `gcloud` account with access to the cs61a project in order to access cloud storage buckets, as local development is currently somewhat unsupported.
+You may need to be logged into a `gcloud` account with access to the `cs61a` project in order to access cloud storage buckets, as local development is currently somewhat unsupported.

+## Recreating the Autograder

+You can create your own version of this autograder to autograde assignments submitted through Okpy.
+Should you choose to do so, you'll need to set up a server with some endpoints that Okpy can query.
+See API Model for more details.